ashili/A03/README.md

 ```

-## Push
+<h3 style="color:red">push</h3>

-push the changes to the master repository. -u will prompt you for a username
+push the changes to the master repository. -u will prompt you for a username.

 ```bash